ericshortcut/docker-nginx-node-mysql/README.md

 docker-compose up
 ```

-Once you see the message "`my-app_1 | Running http://localhost:3000`".
+Once you see the message "`web_1 | /docker-entrypoint.sh: Configuration complete; ready for start up`".
 You should be able to run
-`curl localhost:3000`.
+`curl localhost:8080`.